xonsh/xonsh/docs/tutorial.rst

 You do not need to worry about partially executed commands - that is impossible.

-If you still have concerns about the determination process and want to have strong confidence when running a subprocess command in your xonsh scripts, you can always use the elegant subprocess mode syntax that we will see in the following sections.
-Short example now:
+If you would like to explicitly run a subprocess command, you can always use the formal xonsh subprocess syntax that we will see in the following sections.
+For example:

 .. code-block:: xonshcon